 Vineyard and Wineries

-We are one of Australia’s largest vineyard owners, operators and managers, with over 2,700 hectares under vine.
-Our vineyards are planted with a vast array of varietals from classic Australian varieties such as Chardonnay, Shiraz and Cabernet Sauvignon through to more experimental emerging varieties including Prosecco, Gruner Veltliner, Maestri and Montepulciano.
+We are one of Australia’s largest vineyard owners with sites across the country's premium grape-growing regions.
+Our vineyards are planted with a vast array of varietals from classic Australian varieties such as Chardonnay, Shiraz and Cabernet Sauvignon through to emerging varieties including Prosecco, Gruner Veltliner, Malbec and Montepulciano.